GabrielAlmeidaFlores/AWS-Certified-Associate/Simple Storage Service (S3)/README.md

   - Searching archived logs for compliance audits.
   - Extracting specific fields from historical data for analysis.
   - Cost-effective querying of infrequently accessed data.

+## S3 Events Notifications

+S3 Event Notifications allow you to automatically trigger actions or workflows in response to specific events in your S3 bucket, such as object uploads, deletions, or updates.
+These notifications integrate seamlessly with various AWS services to enable event-driven architectures.

+Currently, Amazon S3 can publish notifications for the following events:

+- New object created events
+- Object removal events
+- Restore object events
+- Reduced Redundancy Storage (RRS) object lost events
+- Replication events
+- S3 Lifecycle expiration events
+- S3 Lifecycle transition events
+- S3 Intelligent-Tiering automatic archival events
+- Object tagging events
+- Object ACL PUT events

+### Destinations for Notifications

+- **Amazon Simple Notification Service (SNS)**: Used for sending notifications to subscribers via email, SMS, or HTTP endpoints.
+Ideal for broadcasting events to multiple endpoints.

+- **Amazon Simple Queue Service (SQS)**: Sends event messages to an SQS queue for asynchronous processing.
+Suitable for decoupled workflows with reliable message delivery.

+- **AWS Lambda**: Invokes a Lambda function for serverless processing of the event.
+Commonly used for data processing, triggering workflows, or running custom logic.

+### Configuration

+- **Permissions**: The bucket must have a properly configured bucket policy granting permissions to the destination service (e.g., Lambda, SQS, SNS).

+- **Notification Rules**: Each S3 bucket can have multiple notification configurations, but each must be uniquely defined (e.g., by event type or destination).

+- **Region-Specific Behavior**: Notifications work within the same AWS Region.
+If the destination is cross-region, additional setup is required.